2021 NCAA bracketology: March Madness predictions by Andy Katz

+March Madness correspondent Andy Katz has updated his NCAA tournament predictions, which reflect the regular-season games played through Sunday, March 7, in addition to auto-bid winners through Monday, March 8.

-Katz's latest predictions reflect the games played through Sunday, Feb.
-28 (before Rutgers and St. Bonaventure lost Monday).
-Katz will make bracket projections next Monday and on Selection Sunday, which is March 14.
+Katz will make bracket projections every week between now and Selection Sunday, which is March 14.
 He got 67 of the 68 teams correct in his final prediction before Selection Sunday in 2019.

-Here is where Katz projects this year's tournament field based on games through Feb.
-28 (Tap or click here to open the bracket in a new window.)
+Here's how Katz projects this year's tournament field through the first week of March.
+(Tap or click here to to open the bracket in a new window.)

 |1